Naveen-Khan/Data-Scientist-Internship/Stock Price Prediction /Readme.md

 train it, and evaluate its prediction accuracy

-### 📌 Overview
+### 📌 Project Overview

-This project is part of my Data Scientist Internship tasks.
-The goal is to build a machine learning model that predicts future stock prices based on historical data.
-The dataset includes features such as:
+This project focuses on predicting future stock prices using historical stock market data.
+The dataset used in this project is Netflix (NFLX) historical stock data containing 1009 records with features such as:
 - Open
 - High
 - Low